Rudra00codes/ASYNTH/README.md

 # Website
-Introducing "ASYNTH": Creating Tomorrow's Web Today.
+Introducing "ASYTH": Where Innovation Meets Intelligence.

 Hello everyone!
 As a passionate computer science engineer and a newbie web developer, I am thrilled to announce the launch of my latest project, "ASYNTH".
 With a deep-rooted love for technology and a commitment to delivering practical solutions, I have poured my expertise into creating a platform to revolutionize how we interact with the digital realm.